PaulNegoescu/laravel-crafty/README.md

 ## Usage

 1. Navigate to http://yourlaravelhost.dev/crafty
-2. Use the buttons
+2. Use the buttons, should be self explanatory

 *More info Soon*

-*Note* - Generator tasks do not work at the moment.
+*TODO* - Add hints from the official documentation of the tools.

 ### Important